Learning to say no to opportunities

 When I emailed her the link to my speech I asked if I can present it in front of their clients and she responded saying she’d need to ask her manager.
 She emailed me today stating the manager really liked my blog (I wonder which posts she read) and would like to think about possibly offering me opportunity to advocate with them once in a while, or just as a one off.
 She explained that I won’t be, however, allowed to share my experiences, as they are an organisation that is focused on advocacy and that’s what they get funding for.

 I had a really mixed feelings when I read that email.
 First of all, I started wondering that they already do advocacy, so what they wanted me for?
 Then, I started wondering why I’m not allowed to share my story?
 It’s on the blog anyway, so by working with me they will be sharing it indirectly.
 Then I started wondering how I can actually make advocacy work if I would only be doing that as one off or once every couple of weeks.
-I remember when I worked with them, me and that lady sometimes exchanged a few emails in one week to update each other on how things are.
+I remember when I worked with them, me and that lady sometimes exchanged a few emails a week to update each other on how things are.
 That won’t be possible if I only come once every couple of weeks.
 So basically it all didn’t make any sense.

 I guess they may actually mean well, they want to give me an opportunity while at the same time make themselves look good by working with a local blogger and the only problem is that they are worried about funding (and can I blame them?
 There are funding cuts everywhere).